Discord-Nexus/Discord-Nexus/docs/bots.md

 ## Moderation Bots / Utility Bots / Fun Bots

-::: warning Tips: Before you decide to add any one of the bots in the list.
+::: warning Before you do anything, make sure you do the following:

 Make sure you do not have too many bots in your server.
 As it just make your server called bot server and make less active.

 :::

 ### Zeppelin